 - Bake for 20 minutes, or until the bagels are golden brown.
 If baking on two baking sheets rotate the sheets halfway through.
 Turn the oven off when the bagels are done and let sit in the oven with the door closed for another 5 minutes.
 Transfer to a wire rack to cool completely.
 Bagels are best enjoyed the day they are baked.

-- STORING UPDATE – I do not recommend refrigerating leftover bagels – they will probably dry out.
+- Storing the Bagels – I do not recommend refrigerating leftover bagels – they will probably dry out.
 The bagels can be stored at room temperature in an airtight glass or metal container; a Ziploc bag (squeezing as much air out of the bag as possible); or rolled in a paper bag then put in a Ziploc (all air removed), for up to 3-5 days.
 If you do not plan to eat the bagels in that time, I recommend freezing them the day they are baked – after they have cooled completely.
 Wrap individually in aluminum foil then put in a Ziploc (all air removed) – leftover bagels can be frozen for up to 3 months.